-The Northampton County Sheriff's Office has charged Gil with five counts of Reckless Driving General, one count of Reckless Driving by Speed, one count of Failing to Signal, one count of Aggressive Driving, one count of Passing a Vehicle on the Right Side of the Highway and one count of No Operators License.
+The Northampton County Sheriff's Office charged Gil with five counts of Reckless Driving General, one count of Reckless Driving by Speed, one count of Failing to Signal, one count of Aggressive Driving, one count of Passing a Vehicle on the Right Side of the Highway and one count of No Operators License.

-Additionally, the Cherilton Police Department has charged Gil with Felony Eluding Law Enforcement, Reckless Driving by Speed, Reckless Driving General, No Operators License, Aggressive Driving and Improper Registration.
+Additionally, the Cherilton Police Department charged Gil with Felony Eluding Law Enforcement, Reckless Driving by Speed, Reckless Driving General, No Operators License, Aggressive Driving and Improper Registration.

 On February 20, 2019, Gil pleaded guilty and was sentenced on June 10, 2019, to 10 years behind bars.